The Bees (novel): Plot

 At this point, the story begins to alternate between two aspects of Flora's life.
 To her own surprise, Flora lays an egg, experiencing maternal affection despite knowing that it is forbidden; this is followed later in the book by a second and then a third egg.
 One thread of the narrative therefore concerns Flora's efforts to bring an offspring to pupation.
 Flora tries to enable the birth of her first offspring by sneaking the egg into the nursery.
 This is found and destroyed by the fertility police, and Flora witnesses another bee being killed on suspicion of laying it.
 Learning to make beeswax to form a cradle, she finds a hidden place in which to lay her second egg, but it is destroyed when the hive's human cultivator intrudes at the end of the season to remove honeycomb.

 Shortly after laying her first egg, Flora is required to become a forager due to the poor summer, the loss of foragers to pesticide, and her acquisition of Lily 500's data.
 The second thread of the narrative, then, concerns Flora's foraging expeditions.
 She is very successful and frequently shows other foragers how to find food by performing waggle dances.
 Flora's foraging expeditions see her fleeing crows, escaping a trap laid by wasps, colliding with a mobile phone mast, receiving prophetic wisdom from spiders, and exploring a conservatory.

 As winter closes in, the sister bees, following the instructions of the Hive Mind, slaughter those drones that have not successfully mated outside the hive and then form a winter cluster.
 Flora discovers that the least obnoxious drone, Sir Linden, has survived the cull, injured, and enables him to hide in the cluster and survive.
 The cluster is briefly disturbed by the incursion of a mouse, which the bees kill and embalm in propolis.

 As winter goes on, evidence that the Queen is seriously ill grows, and as spring begins Flora identifies that the Queen is a source of sickness in the hive.
 The fertility police have a Thistle execute the Queen, and the hive moves into a period of internal strife.
 Flora lays her third egg and this time successfully hides it and brings it to pupation.
 Sister Sage realises that Flora has given birth, but Flora kills her, disposing of the body with the help of Sir Linden.

 As the disorder in the hive grows, several "princesses" (virgin queens) are born to different kin and begin to fight to the death.
-A Sage princess is winning until Flora's child, who turns out also to be a princess, emerges and kills her to become the new Queen.
-Immediately after, the hive faces an unstoppable attack by wasps, and Flora helps her daughter lead the colony in a swarm; her daughter mates with Sir Linden; and they find a new home, in a hollow in a beech tree.
+A Sage princess is winning, until Flora's child, who turns out also to be a princess, emerges and kills her, to become the new Queen.
+Immediately afterwards, the hive faces an unstoppable attack by wasps, and Flora helps her daughter lead the colony in a swarm; her daughter mates with Sir Linden; and they find a new home, in a hollow in a beech tree.
 Flora's life implicitly ends at this point.